tomjones-4/budget-app/README.md

 *   This should work for my credit cards, at least
 *   Ideally, individual users of app can authenticate themselves and get their own cc data
 * Reading data from Venmo would be a nice addition
+* I think the best way to go about this will be using Plaid - see https://www.youtube.com/watch?v=sGBvKDGgPjc

 Stretch goals:
 * This might be a big enough idea to be its own project entirely, but it would be cool to have analytics performed on the cc data and credit cards recommended based on spending habits